|Printer friendly version of Insurance Bulletin #43 (Revised) (749.16 KB)||749.16 KB|

 The Vermont Department of Financial Regulation has revised its criteria and application procedures for companies seeking authority to transact business in Vermont.
-This revision replaces all earlier versions of Bulletins #43 and #97 and is effective immediately.
+This revision replaces all earlier versions of Bulletin #43 and #97 and is effective immediately.
 Companies seeking authority from the Commissioner to transact business in Vermont under 8 V.S.A.
-Chapter 101 must satisfy the below criteria.
-This bulletin does not apply to companies seeking to be accredited reinsurers or certified reinsurers (8 V.S.A. §3634a), surplus lines insurers (8 V.S.A. §5026) or HMOs (8 V.S.A.
+Chapters 101 must satisfy the following criteria.
+This bulletin does not apply to companies seeking to be accredited reinsurers, certified reinsurers, reciprocal reinsurers (8 V.S.A. §3634a), Surplus Lines Insurers (8 V.S.A. §5026) or HMOs (8 V.S.A.
 Chapter 139).
 Those types of companies should refer to the specific statute for the applicable criteria.
 As provided by Vermont law, the Commissioner has the authority to waive or impose other criteria as circumstances dictate.

 Please direct any questions to email@example.com.

 B. Criteria for licensing: Vermont specific requirements for UCAA Expansion Application:

 1. Capital & Surplus: (specific requirements to section 3 of the UCAA):

 a.
 Traditional Stock Companies (pursuant to 8 V.S.A. §3304).
 Traditional Stock companies must have and retain capital of $2,000,000 and free surplus of $3,000,000.
 Capital is defined as all types of stock less any treasury stock.
 Surplus notes are not generally considered capital.
 Free surplus is defined as Gross Paid-in or Contributed Surplus and Unassigned Funds.